 This was our simple Elf on the Shelf arrival idea for this year.
 We picked up cute little houses in the dollar spot at Target and added a bit of fake snow and some bottle brush trees!
 This set up was easy and the kids loved it!

 I loved this idea.
 Next year I might have the kids make little craft Gingerbread houses to leave out to welcome the elves.
+It will work well with our annual tradition of decorating Gingerbread Houses too!

 Some of my blogging friends have more amazing Elf on the Shelf Ideas to try this year!